Nina Mason Pulliam Indianapolis Special Collections Room: Featured collections

 The Children’s Literature Collection contains about 2,000 volumes, ranging from Indiana authors, illustrated editions, some award-winning titles, and a variety of historical materials such as prominent Indianapolis children's authors Eth Clifford, Mabel Leigh Hunt, Jean Brown Wagoner, and Guernsey Van Riper.

 The Fine Printing Collection began with a substantial gift by G. Harvey Petty.
 Over the years additional items have been added to this collection, not only of examples of fine printing, but also of works about typography and the history of fine printing.
 A number of examples of local private printing are included, including those from the Grabhorn Press (originally the Studio Press) and Press of the Indiana Kid.

-The Cookbook and Menu Collection was a gift of the family of Mr. Wright Marble, a local collector.
+The Cookbook and Menu Collection was a gift from the family of Mr. Wright Marble, a local collector.
 The original donation included a number of 17th and 18th century English and Italian works, along with German, some Oriental, French, English and United States books published in the 19th century.
 The oldest title in the collection was published in 1542.
 Other locally published titles have been added over time.
 Another collector, Arthur H. Rumpf, donated a collection of approximately 100 historic menus, including those from railroad dining cars, hotels, and testimonial-recognition dinners.
 Local menus have been added over the years.

 The Library also offers free access to digital versions of valuable, fragile, and hard-to-use Indianapolis Special Collections Room originals in the Indianapolis Public Library Digital Archives.